 How to prepare for your test

-Prepare for your test by following these instructions.
+Prepare for your Iron and FBC Blood Test by following these instructions.
 Take this test when any symptoms of short-term illness have settled.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 FAQs